Masato Hayakawa: Coldrain

 Coldrain released two follow-up studio albums, The Enemy Inside and The Revelation.
 The latter was released worldwide in 2014 as a reissue, including new songs from their Japanese exclusive EP Until The End, following being signed to the North American-based label Hopeless Records that is home to bands such as All Time Low, Avenged Sevenfold and Silverstein.
 This allowed them to tour all around the world with bands such as Bullet for My Valentine and Papa Roach, as well as playing festivals in Europe such as Download and Rock am Ring.

 Vena was the first album released worldwide at its initial release.
 It featured songs such as "Gone" and "Wrong", as well as a feature from Papa Roach frontman Jacoby Shaddix on "Runaway".
 The band went on several tours in 2016, including the Warped Tour in the summer.
 During this time, they released their third maxi-single for the first time since 2009.
 This was released as Vena: Chapter 2, and featured two new tracks, as well as acoustics of "Gone" and "The Story".

 2017 marked Coldrain's 10th anniversary as a band.
 To coincide with this milestone, they released their fifth studio album Fateless, in October of the same year, as well as a tour that ended with them playing at the famous Nippon Budokan venue.
 Their performance at Budokan in February 2018 was released as a DVD/Blu-ray.

 At the end of 2018, the new single "Revolution" was a tie-in of Gundam: Extreme Vs 2.
 This tease led to speculation of a new album which was later released as The Side Effects in August 2019.
 This included other singles such as "Coexist", "January 1st" and the title track.
 "Mayday", featuring Ryo Kinoshita of metalcore band Crystal Lake, elevated the band.
 This song became the opening theme for Fire Force.
 Hayakawa co-wrote One Ok Rock's song "Renegades" alongside Ed Sheeran.
 It was featured as the official theme song for the Japanese live action film Rurouni Kenshin: The Final.

 Solo work

 In 2021, Hayakawa performed his solo song "Remember", which is a theme song used in the anime Jujutsu Kaisen.

 Personal life

-On October 24, 2019, Hayakawa married Hanna Kelk, an Australian model of Japanese descent.
+On October 24, 2019, Hayakawa married professional model Hanna Kelk (born 18 December 1990), who was born in Kagoshima, Japan, and is of Australian descent.